ElevenProGrammer/ElevenProGrammer/README.md

 - 👋 Hi, I’m @ElevenProGrammer
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on any code lover
+- 💞️ I’m looking to collaborate with any code lover
 - 📫 How to reach me ...

 <!---